microsoft/vscode-wiki/How-to-Contribute.md

 yarn
 ```

-If you are on Windows or Linux 64 bit systems and would like to compile to 32 bits, you'll need to set the `npm_config_arch` environment to `ia32` before running `yarn`.
+If you are on Windows or Linux 64 bit systems and would like to compile to 32 bits, you'll need to set the `npm_config_arch` environment variable to `ia32` before running `yarn`.
 This will compile all native node modules for a 32 bit architecture.
+Similarly, when cross-compiling for ARM, set `npm_config_arch` to `arm`.

 **Note:** For more information on how to install NPM modules globally on UNIX systems without resorting to `sudo`, refer to [this guide](http://www.johnpapa.net/how-to-use-npm-global-without-sudo-on-osx/).